Ellestial/100-days-of-code/log.md

 **Thoughts**: I never thought I'd be annoyed with having to do CSS.
 I just want to make a ton of cool JS things now and work on CSS later!
 But working on CSS for this Wikipedia app.
 Created a mockup in Adobe XD and set to work.
 As usual, having some flexbox annoyances, but will work that out and finishing touches tomorrow.

 **Links to work:** TOMORROW for real.

+## Day 52: February 28, 2018

+**Today's Progress**: Continued work on Wikipedia app, began AJAX Basics course on Treehouse.

+**Thoughts**: Was getting kind of frustrated with the Wikipedia app and wanted to continue learning about AJAX, so I'm taking a break.
+On the Wikipedia app front, though, I added a line to show what the user had last searched when search results appear.
+This also broke the code, though, because the new element I added (<h2>) is not considered a childNode of the parent element for some reason.

+**Links to work:** None.

+## Day 53: March 1, 2018

+**Today's Progress**: Continued on in the AJAX Basics course in Treehouse.

+**Thoughts**: Learning how to make AJAX via vanilla JS!
+That's definitely helpful.
+I know about new var xhr = XMLHttpRequest() and xhr.readyState === 4 and xhr.status === 200 and the like.
+Enjoying this and I'm about halfway through the course.

+**Links to work:** None.